Anything's Possible (film): Filming

 Principal photography began in July 2021, on location in Pittsburgh and the surrounding areas of Western Pennsylvania.

 Release

-Originally intended for a theatrical release, it was announced on May 17, 2022 that the film will be released on Amazon Prime Video.
+Originally intended for a theatrical release, it was announced on May 17, 2022, that the film would be released on Amazon Prime Video.
 On June 1, 2022, it was dated for July 22, 2022.
 Porter cited the struggles and failures of low-budget and non-MCU franchise films at the box office since the start of the COVID-19 pandemic and the streaming success of the 2021 adaptation of Cinderella (also a Prime Video release which he starred in) as the reasons for the decision.
 He went on to say "Eyeballs will be on it because you can watch it from your house.
 Honey, you can watch it from your phone if you want to.
 And that’s the audience that it’s for."
 Amazon's March 17, 2022 acquisition of MGM also played a role in the film's move to a streaming release.